How Quality First Works

 Participation in Quality First starts with an initial program assessment which will provide a clear picture of your program — what’s great about it and the opportunities to do even better.
 A highly-trained Quality First assessor will visit your program to observe classrooms and interview teachers.
 The assessor will then rate various aspects of your program – the environment, curriculum, teacher-child interactions and more — using valid and reliable assessment tools.
 These scores will be used to determine your initial Quality First Star Rating and the supports and benefits your program is eligible to receive.
 (This initial rating will not be made public.)

-All enrolled programs are assigned a Quality First coach.
-Your coach is your partner throughout your participation in Quality First and will support you with personalized guidance, training and mentoring.
+You will receive coaching services from an experienced and knowledgeable coach who will support you with personalized guidance, training and mentoring.
 You and your coach will review the scores of your program assessments and your initial Quality First Star Rating, and together you will create a plan to improve the quality of your program.
 The standards are high, and reaching the quality level can take some time.
 Your coach will visit your program on a regular basis, from four to six hours per month, and work with you, one-on-one, to implement strategies to achieve and maintain quality.